 Deciding how to manage the trade with a large down move in the SPY is perhaps the trickiest of all the potential outcomes.
 The market will undoubtedly be in a sharp downtrend, ugly as sin.
 Fear of further selling will make it extremely tempting to hold onto the puts just in case the 15% drop morphs into a 25% one, or worse.
 And yet, if you never take profits or adjust your position after corrections you’ll see the paper profits in the puts dissipate once the market recovery takes root.

 I’m an advocate of doing something at this point.
 Which action you take depends on which tradeoffs you find most attractive.
-Here are my top three suggestions in no particular order: sell the puts, roll down, roll to a vertical spread.
+Here are my top three suggestions in no particular order:

-Sell the puts
+Trade Adjustment #1: Sell the puts

 Take a moment to thank your puts for their diligence in hedging your position.
 Thank them for the memories and then kick ‘em to the curb.
 With the market now 15% – or 20%, 25%, however much it’s fallen – it’s decidedly less risky to be long SPY, not more.
 Maybe at this point you’re willing to face the future sans protection since the odds of the SPY being higher a year or two out are much higher after a downturn.